 Health care reform.
 Obamacare.
 The Affordable Care Act.
-Though the names have changed since the Act was signed into law in March 2010, certain principles remain the same.
-It aims to make health insurance—and health care—accessible to more Americans.
+Though the act has been called by various names since it was signed into law in March 2010, certain principles remain the same.
+One of them is that it aims to make health insurance—and health care—accessible to more Americans.

 Let's talk about three parts of the law that advance this goal: essential health benefits coverage, coverage for most preventive services at no cost, and expanded access to coverage.

 Marketplace coverage comes with 10 essential health benefits with no lifetime or annual dollar coverage limits.